Sore Throat While Nursing – Remedies and Precautionary Measures

 The symptoms of a sore throat are very evident, and by conducting a physical examination of your throat, jaw, nose, and ears, your doctor will be able to tell you whether or not you have a sore throat.
 However, sometimes in order to determine the exact cause of your condition, your doctor may expect you to take allergy tests and a throat swab culture.
 He may also check your blood count.

-Wondering what can be taken for a sore throat while nursing?
+Searching for “What can I take for a sore throat while breastfeeding”?
 Well, the method of treatment may largely depend on the severity of your condition.
 However, some of the treatment measures that your doctor may suggest are as follows:

-- Paracetamol and ibuprofen are some of the medicines that are safe to be taken for a sore throat while breastfeeding.
+- Paracetamol and ibuprofen are some of the sore throat medicine while breastfeeding that are safe to be taken.
 Your doctor may prescribe you these if you also have a fever and body pain.Your doctor may give you a spray for your throat, to help you get relief from the throat pain, and also advise you to take cough drops.

 - Avoid using decongestants as they may hamper with your breast milk supply.